Denoising Diffusion Probabilistic Models for Magnetic Resonance Fingerprinting: Numerical Experiments

 \subsection{Experimental Setup}

-The proposed method was evaluated along with the baseline approaches on 2D healthy volunteer brain MRF data, acquired using the Steady State Precession (FISP) with the same flip angle schedule as in~\cite{jiang2015fisp} with repetition time, echo time and inversion time (TR/TE/TI) of 10/1.908/18 ms, respectively, $l=1000$ repetitions (timeframes), non-Cartesian k-space sampling with variable density spiral readouts, matrix size of $n=230\times230$ with 1mm in-plane resolution and 5mm slice thickness.
-Data was acquired on a 3T MRI scanner (MR750w system GE HealthCare, Waukesha, WI) with an 8-channel receive-only head RF coil.
-Our described pipeline was employed for the reconstruction of $R=5$ fold accelerated scans by retrospective truncation of the FISP sequence length to $l=200$.
+The proposed method was evaluated along with the baseline approaches on 2D healthy volunteer brain MRF data, acquired using the Steady State Precession (FISP) with the same flip angle schedule as in~\cite{jiang2015fisp} with repetition time, echo time and inversion time (TR/TE/TI) of 10/1.908/18 ms, respectively, $l=1000$ repetitions (time frames), non-Cartesian k-space sampling with variable density spiral readouts, matrix size of $n=230\times230$ with 1mm in-plane resolution and 5mm slice thickness.
+Data was acquired on a 3T MRI scanner (MR750w system GE HealthCare, Waukesha, WI) with an 8-channel receive-only head RF coil. \footnote{This work was conducted under institutional approval for EPSRC grant EP/X001091/1.
+The retrospective study used anonymized human scans provided by GE Healthcare, with informed consent obtained in compliance with the German Medical Devices Act.} Our described pipeline was employed for the reconstruction of $R=5$ fold accelerated scans by retrospective truncation of the FISP sequence length to $l=200$.
 A total of 8 subjects, 15 axial slices each were available.
 From this, we use 6 subjects for training and the rest for evaluation/testing.
 The reference Q-Maps were reconstructed using the baseline LRTV method~\cite{golbabaee2021lrtv} from full-length ($l=1000$) FISP acquisitions.
 To evaluate the performance of TSMI reconstructions, we employed references estimated from the clean Q-Maps following the Bloch response model defined in Eq.~\eqref{eq:forward_operator}.

-Tested algorithms, except SCQ, used dictionary matching to map the reconstructed TSMIs to T1 and T2 maps.
-For this purpose, an MRF dictionary consisting of 95k fingerprints was simulated.
-The dictionary was created using a logarithmic grid with $(T1,T2) \in [0.01,6] \text{s} \times[0.004,4] \text{s}$) using the Extended-Phase-Graph formalism ~\cite{weigel2015epg}.
 All experiments used a small NVIDIA 2080Ti GPU for computations, and for the training and testing of all deep learning pipelines.